Year-round, there are great opportunities to spot birds of Massachusetts at various Trustees sites. Massachusetts birding at its best.

-Year-round, there are great opportunities to spot our feathered friends at various Trustees sites.
-Winter is a wonderful time to check out the many species of waterfowl at several of our coastal properties, while our forests and fields come to life in the spring and summer with the sounds of warblers, grassland birds, and others.
+Winter a wonderful time to check out the many species of waterfowl at several of our coastal properties, while our forests and fields come to life in the spring and summer with the sounds of warblers, grassland birds, and others.
 Here are some ideas to get out there, check some new species off your list, and immerse yourself in nature’s version of tweets.

 With miles of spectacular beach, dunes, and salt marsh, Crane Beach and Wildlife Refuge teem with bird life throughout the year.
 In winter, eiders, scoters, buffleheads, and mergansers patrol the waters off the beach, while an occasional Snowy Owl might be found on the sand dunes.
 Various species of plovers, sandpipers, and terns congregate on the beach in the warmer months, and the salt marsh holds its own with herons, egrets, harriers, and hawks.

 At the breathtaking northern tip of Cape Ann, birders have sighted no less than 237 bird species, more than 50% of the total number of species found in Massachusetts, over the past five years, according to eBird.
 Well known as a birding hotspot on the North Shore, you may spot grebes, razorbills, and loons in winter, and come summer, orioles, swallows, towhees, and many, many others dominate the scene.